damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 1. Add to Slack
 1. Add to Lastpass
 1. Add to Recurly
+1. Add to GitLab Dropbox
+1. Add to BV and Inc Dropbox (fianance only)
 1. Add to QuickBooks (finance only)
 1. Add to Comerica (finance only, viewer only)
 1. Gitlab.com account invited to gitlab.com group